Large SVARs: Applications

 \subsubsection{Model Specification and Impulse Responses}

-Table \ref{tab:sign_restrictions} provides a summary of the variables and the sign restrictions imposed on their contemporaneous impulse responses to 10 structural shocks. \citet*{chan2025largestructuralvarsmultiple} consider only the first 8 shocks.
-We have added the last two to assess the performance of our algorithm.
-These last two shocks are labeled oil price and consumer sentiment shock, respectively.
-The SVAR is specified at quarterly frequency, it includes a constant and 5 lags, and the estimation sample is 1973:Q2–2019:Q4.
-We assume a Minnesota prior for the reduced-form parameters and we set the hyper-parameters following \citet*{giannone2015prior}.
-Importantly, \citet*{chan2025largestructuralvarsmultiple} use the asymmetric priors defined in \citet*{Chanassymetric} for the reduced-form parameters, hence we will use these same priors when considering the accept-reject approach.\footnote{We thank Christian Matthes for sharing their replication files with us.}
+The SVAR used in this section is specified at a quarterly frequency, includes a constant and five lags, and uses an estimation sample that spans from 1977Q4 to 2019Q4.\footnote{The starting date corresponds to the first date with data availability for all variables after taking into account the initial observations required by the specification.} As mentioned, we assume a Minnesota prior for the reduced-form parameters and set the hyperparameters following \citet*{giannone2015prior}.
+Turning to the identification, Table~\ref{tab:sign_restrictions} summarizes the variables and the sign and ranking restrictions imposed on the contemporaneous impulse responses.

-Turning to the identification, \citet*{chan2025largestructuralvarsmultiple} identify 8 structural shocks (demand, investment, financial, monetary, government spending, technology, labor supply and wage bargaining) by means of sign restrictions on the contemporaneous impulse responses as well as by ranking restrictions.
-In total, there are 105 sign restrictions imposed in their baseline specification.
-When considering our two added shocks, the oil price and consumer sentiment shocks mentioned above, we increase the number of sign restrictions to 129.
-When using the Gibbs sampler we obtain 1 million draws and save one every 100.
+A table entry equal to $+1$ indicates a positive sign restriction, a $-1$ indicates a negative one, and $*$ indicates that the corresponding contemporaneous impulse response has been left unrestricted. \citet*{chan2025largestructuralvarsmultiple} consider only the first eight shocks (demand, investment, financial, monetary, government spending, technology, labor supply, and wage bargaining).
+In total, 105 sign restrictions are imposed in their baseline specification.
+We have added two additional shocks (labeled oil price and consumer sentiment) to assess the performance of our algorithm.
+With the inclusion of these two shocks, the total number of sign restrictions increases to 129.
+When using the Gibbs sampler, we obtain one million draws and retain one every 10.